 Every year, the Utrecht Centre for Early Modern Studies organises a lecture by an internationally acclaimed scholar.
-The lecture is held in English and it is aimed at a broad audience.
+The lecture is held in English and is aimed at a broad audience.
 This year, our guest is Sir Noel Malcolm.
 In 2023, the lecture was delivered by Prof. Tess Knighton.
 Earlier speakers were researchers such as Prof. Alec Ryrie and Prof. Linda Briggs.

 Annual Lecture 2024

 Early Modern Europe & the Origins of Modern Homosexuality by Sir Noel Malcolm

 Drift 21, room 1.05 (please note that this space is not wheelchair accessible).